-Epidemic secretory diarrhoeal disease caused by Vibrio cholerae, which releases a toxin that stimulates adenylate cyclase.
+Epidemic secretory diarrhoeal disease caused by Vibrio cholerae, which releases a toxin that stimulates adenylate cyclase in intestinal cells.
 Usually a disease of poverty but well described in returning travellers.

 Classically, patients present passing large quantities (litres) of rice-water stools.